bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/are-users-rejecting-bitcoin-forks.md

 Aaron: Right.
 Exactly.

-# Message from sponsor

-Sponsor: Yo, what is going on, guys?
-We are proud to have Voltage as a sponsor of this episode.
-How many of you developers out there have wanted a streamlined infrastructure provider for your particular project?
-Well, I'll tell you what, Voltage is the Bitcoin infrastructure provider.
-You have been looking for that makes building on Bitcoin quick and easy, whether it's Bitcoin nodes, Lightning nodes, BTC pay, and so much more.
-But don't take it from me.
-Just ask the guys over at Amboss, Sphinx, Podcast Index, and Thunder Games, and so many others that you guys already know and love.
-Their enterprise-grade products make it fast and easy to build, deploy and scale your next project.
-So make it easy on yourself.
-Even normie plebs can use the dashboard or API.
-Don't wait before the next block confirmation.
-Let your team focus on building great products and let Voltage handle all the rest.
-Voltage is your go-to zero management Bitcoin infrastructure solution.

 # Chain splits

 Aaron: Well, so far that I understand this concern at all, I think, and this actually gets to our next point.
 It's sort of the problem of UASFs or mandatory signaling type of UASFs.
 And that is that, again, there's this asymmetric advantage over enforcing it.
 And therefore, a small group of users may sort of impose their will on the majority.